 Still, prosecutors will retain broad discretion to charge minors much younger than 17 as adults with little oversight, and state and national advocates vow to press ahead with further demands to further restrict the prosecution of youth as adults, and more.

-Voting rights, rights restoration
+New York: Voting rights

 Democrats gained control of the Virginia government for the first time since 1993.
-Their wins coincided with a wave of wins for decarceral prosecutors.
+This coincided with a wave of wins for decarceral prosecutors.

-It includes restoring the state’s parole system, requiring prosecutors to adopt open-file discovery, eliminating Virginia’s voluminous mandatory minimum statutes, and more.
+Justice Forward Virginia, a nonpartisan organization, released a Virginia-specific list of legislative priorities on criminal legal reform.
+It includes restoring a parole system, requiring prosecutors to adopt open-file discovery, eliminating mandatory minimum statutes, and more.

 People who relapse while on probation are frequently incarcerated, despite the medical understanding of relapse as a symptom of substance use.
 A Massachusetts bill would try to change that: It would “prevent judges from throwing people in jail who are in treatment and fail a mandatory drug test while on probation,” Sarah Lustbader writes in the Daily Appeal.
 The legislation would also limit the number of random drug screenings to four a month.